-Appeals court: North Carolina voter ID law is discriminatory
+Appeals court: N. Carolina voter ID law discriminatory

 Raleigh, N.C. — A federal appeals court blocked a North Carolina law requiring photo identification to cast in-person ballots, ruling Friday that it was enacted “with discriminatory intent.”

 Opponents of the law say the ruling should increase participation by minority voters on Election Day in the presidential battleground state that also has closely contested races for U.S. Senate and governor.